1. Go Snowshoeing

 6. Watch elk herds and big horn sheep gather for winter feeding

 On Mt.
 Rainier’s east side, watch herds of elk gather for daily winter feedings at the Oak Creek Wildlife Area off of Hwy.
 12 in Naches (18 miles NW of Yakima).
-Elk are fed daily at 1:30 pm and the bighorn sheep are fed mid-morning at the Cleman Mountain Feeding site.
+Elk are sometimes fed daily at 1:30 pm and the bighorn sheep are fed mid-morning at the Cleman Mountain Feeding site.
 More information can be found here: Oak Creek Wildlife Area.
+Please call first before driving out to ensure feedings are taking place.

 7. Watch the winter weather from your lodging at Rainier